hammzat/HarmonyCustomGenerator/README.md

 Configure all features at `HarmonyConfig/CustomGeneratorCFG.json`

 ------
-### Support
-For support DM me on discord - aristocratos
 ### Authors and Credits
 - [@aristocratos](https://github.com/hammzat)
+  - For support DM me on discord - aristocratos

 Thanks to:
 - bmgjet
 - I4IgO Kurasaki